 Kelsey’s previous counselling experience has been in community mental health with the Interior Health Agency, as a volunteer crisis responder with Kids Help Phone, as a Child Life Specialist volunteer at SickKids Hospital in Toronto, and as a Ladies Chat Night Group Facilitator with the Rainbow Resource Centre in Winnipeg.
 She is Mental Health First Aid Certified, and her most recent professional development includes attending the World Pain Summit 2021.

 In her free time, Kelsey enjoys spending time outdoors hiking, kayaking and going on adventures.
 She is passionate about travel, exploring the world one country at a time.
-She meditates daily as she has found it to be beneficial for her own well-being.
+She has 5 years of meditation experience and meditates daily as she has found it to be beneficial for her own well-being.
 Kelsey has many other hobbies including watching (and making) movies, writing, and podcasting.